Skip to main content

 • Medical Supervision: Licensed, experienced healthcare professionals provide around-the-clock care.
 Your medical team is made up of doctors, nurses, and addiction specialists.
 This continuous oversight ensures that any complications or severe withdrawal symptoms can be promptly addressed.

-• Medication-Assisted Treatment: A hallmark of the medical model is the use of doctor prescribed medications to manage and alleviate withdrawal symptoms and reduce cravings.
+• Medication-Assisted Treatment: A hallmark of the medical model is the use of doctor-prescribed medications to manage and alleviate withdrawal symptoms and reduce cravings.
 Depending on the doctor and your specific plan, buprenorphine may be used for opioid withdrawal while benzodiazepines are used for alcohol detox.
-These medications are used for the short-term to get through the acute withdrawal phase.
+These medications are used short-term to get through the acute withdrawal phase.

 • Monitoring & Support: Throughout the detox process, patients are monitored for signs of withdrawal complications, such as seizures, delirium tremens, or other life-threatening conditions.
 Medical staff provide continuous support, which can include psychological counseling and emotional check-ins, to help monitor and manage the mental challenges of withdrawal.